 A Master’s degree in Student Personnel, Counseling, Higher Education Administration, Social Work, Ethnic Studies or a related field and 3-5 years of experience in higher education is required.
 Direct experience with culturally underrepresented and LBGTQ+ students, knowledge of African American, Latinx, AAPI cultures and an ability to advocate for the needs of diverse identity groups and promote the intersectionality of diverse communities.
 Requires excellent skills in communication, organization, program design and evaluation, event management and promotion, and civic engagement.
 The ideal candidate is creative and skilled in conflict resolution, crisis intervention, diversity and anti-bias training, mentoring, budget management, and is able to work collaboratively and exercise independent judgment.
 Candidates who have professional experience at a residential liberal arts college will be strongly considered.

-Please email a cover letter, resume, and three references to Andrea Cornett-Scott, Associate Provost for Inclusive Excellence, at OIEemail@example.com.
+Please email a cover letter, resume, and three references to Andrea Cornett-Scott, Chief Diversity Officer, at OIEemail@example.com.
 Please reference “Director, Office of Inclusive Excellence” in the subject line.

 Mary Baldwin University is an Equal Opportunity/Affirmative Action Employer. www.marybaldwin.edu